Founding Xenn Members Beta Policy

 Why the new /wallet page matters

-The wallet hub gives users one branded place to inspect balance, receive funds, send funds out, and eventually buy ETH, swap, and cash out without exposing raw vendor wallet screens.
+The wallet hub gives users one branded place to receive funds, send funds out, inspect wallet connection details, and understand where buy ETH, swap, and cash-out actions are headed without pretending those future rails are already complete.

 Current Operator Truth